kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 #### I want to change the number of nodes!

 You can control the number of nodes that are instantiated via the environment variable `NUM_MINIONS` on your host machine.
 If you plan to work with replicas, we strongly encourage you to work with enough nodes to satisfy your largest intended replica size.
-If you do not plan to work with replicas, you can save some system resources by running with a single minion.
+If you do not plan to work with replicas, you can save some system resources by running with a single node.
 You do this, by setting `NUM_MINIONS` to 1 like so:

 ```sh
 export NUM_MINIONS=1